 - Under extenuating circumstances, at the discretion of the teacher, an extension may be granted for any of these different conditions.
 Students are responsible for discussing these extenuating circumstances with the teacher.

 Automated attendance calls are made twice each school day.
 If a student is reported as “not in attendance” to their first class of the day and a phone call has not been received by the school concerning the student not being in school, then the parent will receive an automated phone call that morning.
 If a student is reported as “absent” for the school day and no call concerning the student’s attendance has been received, then the parent will receive an automated phone call and/or email concerning the absence in the evening of the missed day.
 Please contact the student’s subschool if you believe the call was made in error.
 All unverified absences will be mark as unexcused if a phone call is not received within 48 hours.

-All students arriving to school after 8:00 AM are considered unexcused unless they are on a late arriving school bus or have a note excusing tardiness.
+All students arriving to school after 8:20 AM are considered unexcused unless they are on a late arriving school bus or have a note excusing tardiness.
 Students arriving late to school must enter the school at the main entrance and check in at the security desk.
-The student will be given a tardy pass from the security kiosk between 8:00-9:30 AM.
-If the student arrives to school after 9:30 AM, they must report directly to their subschool office.
-A note or phone call from a parent is required for an excused/unexcused (determined by reason) pass to class.
-Student must make contact with all teachers for any class missed.
+The student will be given a tardy pass from the security kiosk.
+A note or phone call from a parent is required for an excused pass to class.
+Students must make contact with all teachers for any class missed.